ac-pate/COEN-244-Project---University-Faculty-Administration-System/README.md

-# COEN 244 Project - University Faculty Administration System
+#  University Faculty Administration System - an OOP Project

 ## Overview
 This project implements a university faculty management system using various object-oriented programming (OOP) concepts in C++.